simonmichael/hledger/hledger/hledger.m4.md

 - `every day|week|month|quarter|year`
 - `every N days|weeks|months|quarters|years`

-These too will cause report start/end dates to be expanded, if needed, to span a whole number of intervals.
+These too will force report start date to be adjusted to an interval boundary, if needed.
-Examples:

 |                                    |                                                             |
 |------------------------------------|-------------------------------------------------------------|